Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations

 To cope with it, WebAssembly~(Wasm)~\cite{wasm} is considered.
 Wasm is a compact binary format.
 Its runtime is a portable virtual machine running on the CPU.
 Fig.~\ref{F.webbackend} shows the Wasm implementation in browsers.
 Wasm code is delivered in low-level bytecode, which can be decoded and executed more efficiently in the virtual machine.
 The bytecode needs to be validated for security.
 What's more, Wasm also takes advantage of advanced features of modern CPUs, \eg Single Instruction Multiple Data (SIMD).
 Therefore, it provides much better inference performance than JavaScript.
 Wasm is language-agnostic.
 High-level programming language like C and C++ could be compiled into Wasm bytecode.

-GPUs could also be utilized within browsers.
-For instance, WebGL has been integrated in TensorFlow.js.
-WebGL provides a set of JavaScript interfaces to access GPU that originally enable rendering 3D graphics on Web pages.
+GPUs are also utilized within browsers.
+For instance, WebGL has been integrated in TensorFlow.js, providing JavaScript interfaces to access GPU that originally enable rendering 3D graphics on Web pages.
 It is based on OpenGL ES 2.0~\cite{opengles}, a subset of OpenGL~\cite{opengl}.
-Thus, certain functionalities are not available.
-Meanwhile, as a rendering library, it failed to utilize the computation pipelines in modern GPUs due to limited instructions for computation.
+Thus, certain features are unavailable.
+Meanwhile as a rendering library, it failed to utilize computation pipelines in modern GPUs due to limited instructions.